xyang2uchicago/BioTIP/README.md

 BioTIP apply to data meeting these premises, including both single-cell and bulk-cell transcriptomes.
 The impending-transition states are called ‘critical transition states’ or ‘tipping points.’

-We have applied BioTIP to identified temporal features of molecular-network dynamics from gene expression profiles successfully.
-Importantly, the CTS identifications have helped infer the underlying gene-regulatory network and the involving key transcription factors.
+We have applied BioTIP to identify temporal features of molecular-network dynamics from gene expression profiles successfully.
+Importantly, the CTS identifications helped infer the underlying gene-regulatory network and the involving key transcription factors.

 ![](imgs/Fig1_scRNARNAseq_pipeline_2021_xy.jpg)